SojitraKrish125/DuHacks-4.0/README.md

 ---

 ### **OVERVIEW**
-The **Smart Pot** is an intelligent plant care system designed to **automate watering** based on real-time environmental conditions.
+The **Auto sprout** is an intelligent plant care system designed to **automate watering** based on real-time environmental conditions.
 This system utilizes an **ESP microcontroller** to monitor, process, and control all components efficiently.

 ### **Key Components & Functionality**